Bondi Surf Bathers' Life Saving Club

 The Bondi Surf Bathers' Life Saving Club is Australia's oldest Surf Life Saving Club, founded in 1907.
-The club was officially established on 21 February 1907 at the Royal Hotel in Bondi Beach, Sydney, New South Wales.
-The clubs aim is to ensure "No Lives Lost" at Bondi Beach and is a volunteer organisation that patrols Bondi Beach from October to April every year.
+The club was officially established on 21 February 1907 at the Royal Hotel in Bondi, New South Wales.
+The club's aim is to ensure "No Lives Lost" at Bondi Beach and is a volunteer organisation that patrols Bondi Beach from October to April every year.